Algorithmic Fidelity of Large Language Models in Generating Synthetic German Public Opinions: A Case Study: Experiments and Results

 \textbf{Variable inclusion and exclusion have an impact on model performance.} Figure \ref{fig:ex3_JS_distances} shows the JS distances in ablation experiments.
 Including all variables reduces the JS distance by ~0.15 compared to the base prompt.
 Adding a single variable improves predictions.
 Removing a variable worsens performance, though it is still better than using only one variable, except for the ``all except party'' case.

-\textbf{LLM outputs show stronger correlation with variables when prompted with only one variable.} Table \ref{tab:ex3_cramers_v_values} compares Cramér's V values between the survey, \texttt{1-var}, and \texttt{Llama2-all} experiments.
+\textbf{LLM outputs show stronger correlation with variables when prompted with only one variable.} Table \ref{tab:ex3_cramers_v_values} compares Cramér's V values between the survey, including only one variable, and all variables included experiments.
 When only one variable is provided, the generated texts show stronger correlations with the input variable.
 Although JS distances decrease when more variables are added, this observation suggests that synthetic data patterns are dynamic and can be influenced by the number of prompt variables.

-\textbf{The inclusion of the \texttt{party} variable has the most significant impact on model performance, with its presence leading to substantial improvements in information gain.} As shown in Figure \ref{fig:ex3_JS_distances}, adding either only the party (1-var-party) or education variable alone results in the greatest reduction in JS distance compared to the model without demographics; excluding only the party variable leads to a smaller improvement in JS distance, both highlighting the party variable’s greater impact.
-Similar to Figure \ref{fig:ex1_leaning_party_information_gain}, we plot information gain for \texttt{party}, comparing survey entropy to \texttt{Llama2-all}, \texttt{1-var-party}, and \texttt{Llama2-base} in Figure \ref{fig:ex3_party_info_gain}.
+\textbf{The inclusion of the \texttt{party} variable has the most significant impact on model performance, with its presence leading to substantial improvements in information gain.} As shown in Figure \ref{fig:ex3_JS_distances}, adding either only the party or education variable alone results in the greatest reduction in JS distance compared to the model without demographics; excluding only the party variable leads to a smaller improvement in JS distance, both highlighting the party variable’s greater impact.
+Similar to Figure \ref{fig:ex1_leaning_party_information_gain}, we plot information gain for \texttt{party}, comparing survey entropy to Llama2 with all variables, with only one party variable, and with no variables in Figure \ref{fig:ex3_party_info_gain}.
 As expected, \texttt{Llama2-base}, which includes no subpopulation variables, produces entropies close to the population entropy, with random variations of $\pm 0.03$.
-However, in the \texttt{1-var-party} experiment, information gain ranges from 0.2 to 1.3, significantly above random variation.
+However, in the \texttt{1VAR-party} experiment, information gain ranges from 0.2 to 1.3, significantly above random variation.
 This, along with Cramér's V values, suggests that the model generates typical responses, reducing the variation in subpopulation opinions.
 Further detailed experimental results are provided in \S\ref{sec:addtional_results} of the Appendix.